kkbunny247/cse15l-lab-reports/lab-report-5-week-10.md

 #### **EXPECTED OUTPUT**
 ![image](Screenshot2022-03-10160011.png)

-Using CommonMark, we see that the
+Using CommonMark, we see that the class implementation is correct because it produces `[]`, as `<foo bar>` is not going to be recognized as a link.

+The *bug* in the student implementation

 <br/>